Analytics and Sales Reports

 ↑ Back to top

-These sections can be re-ordered, re-named, or even toggled off if you don’t want to view a particular section(s).
+These sections can be re-ordered, re-named, or even disabled if you don’t want to view a particular section.

 Toggle Stats

-To customize dashboard sections, click the kebab menu in the top right corner of the section.
+To customize dashboard sections, use the customization menu (three vertical dots) in the top right corner of the section title.
 The first item that appears in this menu is the ability to toggle the display of the various stats that are shown in the section.

 Rename, Move or Remove a Dashboard Section